 Areas that can be typically be improved by liposuction in men include:

 - chest – man boobs

 - post-surgical or post-traumatic fat deposits

 With liposuction alone the skin is not tightened surgically.
 Therefore, it is best suited for people who are in good physical shape and have ‘youthful’ skin qualities.
 There are specific cases in which excess skin may be present following this procedure and surgical removal of the skin may be necessary to achieve a good cosmetic result.

 Dr Drielsma uses the new S.A.F.E Lipo-sculpture technique.
 This stands for Separation: Aspiration: Fat Equalisation.

 After tumescent or wet injection, the fat is separated or freed up using power assisted cannulas.
 Aspiration (or sucking out) of fat is then undertaken.
-Following this, fat equalisation is performed whereby freed fat cells are evenly distributed around the suctioned area to minimise and avoid ripples, dimples and imperfections.
+Following this, fat equalization is performed whereby freed fat cells are evenly distributed around the suctioned area to minimize and avoid ripples, dimples, and imperfections.
 This approach marks a significant advance in liposuction technique.

 Surgery is usually done on a day stay basis.
 A compression garment is fitted after the procedure and this is worn for some 6 weeks to give firm support to the treated areas to minimise swelling.

 Most patients experience bruising, swelling and discomfort which lasts about a week.
 After the surgery a garment is worn to provide support and pressure to the liposuctioned areas.
 This garment is worn for 4-8 weeks after surgery.